Ana-Duag/Ana-Duag/README.md

 ### English Summary

-Civil Engineer with extensive Economic-Fiscal training and a strong analytical mindset.
+Civil Engineer with extensive economic and fiscal training and a strong analytical mindset.
-Currently developing as a **Data Analyst, Data Scientist, and Data Engineer**, skilled in **Python, R, SQL, Tableau, Power BI, and Java**.
+Currently developing as a Data Analyst, Data Scientist, and Data Engineer, skilled in Python, R, SQL, Tableau, Power BI, and Java.

 Passionate about processing, analyzing, and visualizing data to support data-driven decision-making.
 Based in Madrid, Spain.